 Platform updates

-Vulcan API v2 coming in November
+Vulcan API v2 is here

 We’re excited to introduce Vulcan API v2, offering expanded support and designated documentation for multiple request types in a newly designed, API-friendly interface.